EventStore/documentation/docs/cloud/faq/roadmap.md

 ### What is the ETA on the scheduled backups functionality being implemented?

-This is part of the next bit of functionality we are releasing
+This is part of the next bit of functionality we are releasing.